sgregory8/sgregory8.github.io/_posts/2020-09-18-Packaging-Java-Executables-for-Mac-using-java-packager.md

 ## Creating the packages

 We've bound the plugin to the package phase so running `mvn clean package` should generate our executables/disk images!
 The target folder now contains the .dmg and .exe.
 Mounting the image works the same as any other Mac application and launching it from launchpad is as easy a single click.
+Find the .dmg amongst the other Snake releases [here](https://github.com/sgregory8/java-snake/releases/tag/1.01).